- Education and Science»

 The Egyptian Pharaoh Akhenaton was said to be obsessed with the Benben stone.
 Perhaps he believed it to be the source of the conviction that drove him to abolish the traditional pantheon of Egyptian gods, and decree that from thenceforth the people of Egypt would worship only one god, named 'Aten' (sun disc).

 This makes Akhenaton's regime the earliest recorded case of monotheism as a state religion, though it didn't last long.
 Upon his death, the priesthood promptly restored the old ways, and claimed that the stone had not given the pharaoh insight, but rather driven him to madness and heresy.

 The Benben stone is not the only rock to have earned the worship of an ancient culture by falling from the sky.
 A stone in the Temple of Apollo at Delphi was said to have been cast down by Cronos - father of Zeus; and followers of the goddess Diana claimed that her temple also held a gift sent down from above.

-Native American tribes about to embark on a hunt would ritually dip their spears in the pools of water that had gathered on the surface of the Willamette Meteorite (the 6th largest meteorite in the world); and a 250 pound meteorite was discovered at an ancient druidic burial site near Stonehenge, where it had probably been unearthed by druids searching for materials to use in the construction of their monuments.
+Native American tribes about to embark on a hunt would ritually dip their arrowheads in the pools of water that had gathered on the surface of the Willamette Meteorite (the 6th largest meteorite in the world); and a 250 pound meteorite was discovered at an ancient druidic burial site near Stonehenge, where it had probably been unearthed by druids searching for materials to use in the construction of their monuments.